Vue

 29});

-• You create the UI, select the conversation, and mount the UI as in the previous section.
+• Creates the UI, selects the conversation, and mounts the UI as in the previous section.

 When you mount the UI, the new users and conversation are synced with the TalkJS servers.